This is something I wrote some time ago.

-I have had many deep discussions over the years with people, some of whom describe themselves as Christians; some who still believe but no longer like using ‘Christian’ to describe their beliefs; some who consider themselves to be agnostics and others who describe themselves as atheists.
+I have had many deep discussions over the years with people, some of whom describe themselves as Christians; some who still still have a faith but no longer like using ‘Christian’ to describe their beliefs; some who consider themselves to be agnostics and others who describe themselves as atheists.
 I have come across many attempts to define the various terms but I sense that almost all of us are agnostic to some degree – having some doubts – on a sliding scale from close to being a theist (one who is convinced about the existence of a god or gods) to close to being an atheist (one who denies – not just doubts – the existence of a supreme being), and that our position on that sliding scale may have varied considerably from time to time.

 I realise that this is an extreme over simplification, that might be a problem for some academically minded people, but it could perhaps be a good starting point for discussion – especially perhaps for those of us with only a limited amount of ‘theological’ education!